xdiegom/laravel-event-broadcast/README.md

 1. Execute `php artisan serve`
 2. Execute `yarn dev`
 3. Execute `php artisan websockets:serve`
-4.Once the first three commands are running, you may open the application on your favorite web browser and then execute the following command as many times as you want in order to see the changes in real time ⚡️: `php artisan user:change-color`
+4.Once the first three commands are running, you may open the application on your favorite web browser and then execute the following command as many times as you want in order to see the changes in real time ⚡️:
+`php artisan user:change-color`

+## Private Channel

+If you want to see how private channel works, change to the branch `private-channel`.
+Once you are in there, run again the 4 steps explained above and you'll see that the communication used is private.

+### How did it change?
+In order to make a private channel, Laravel uses authentication in order to communicate, thus we login the user in the route `/web` and then we changed the class used in the `UserFavoriteColorChanged` file event to from `Channel` to `PrivateChannel` inside the method `broadcastOn()`.

+Once that is done, we changed the `app.js` to subscribed and listen to the private channel created using `echo.private()` method instead of `echo.channel()`.